Students considering or planning to undertake a placement

 This covers:

-• a curriculum-based placement (undergraduate* and postgraduate), in the UK or Abroad.
+• a curriculum-based placement (undergraduate* and postgraduate), in the UK or abroad.

-* Important - Medicine undergraduates should note that this section: (1) does not wholly apply to clinical placements which form part of the undergraduate medicine degree which, while they are covered by the College's policy on placement learning, are managed for practical purposes by School of Medicine protocols (refer to the Faculty Education Office in all circumstances); (2) final year undergraduate medicine clinical electives are covered by this section although for practical guidance the student is directed to the Faculty Education Office rather than the Placements Abroad Handbook.
+* Important - Medicine undergraduates should note that this section: (1) does not wholly apply to clinical placements which form part of the undergraduate medicine degree which, while they are covered by Imperial's policy on placement learning, are managed for practical purposes by School of Medicine protocols (refer to the Faculty Education Office in all circumstances); (2) final year undergraduate medicine clinical electives are covered by this section although for practical guidance the student is directed to the Faculty Education Office rather than the Placements Abroad Handbook.

 • PhD study leave where a third party host and supervisor organisation is involved (in the UK or abroad).